 There will be a continual emphasis on communicating mathematically.
-Once involved in this communication process, children become active, in the sense that they become engaged in 'doing' maths for themselves.
+Once involved in communicating mathematically, children become active, in the sense that they become engaged in 'doing' maths for themselves.
 They begin to reflect on different points of view and to develop the imagery required to communicate mathematically, as well as the ability to illustrate their ideas.

 For geometry and measurement, this imagery and illustration has a particularly active, practical foundation.
-Children develop and refine their thinking about shape, space and size through physical exploration - through making, comparing and manipulating objects.
-In their work on measurement, for example, they might consider how the appearance of a fixed length, say 1 metre, changes as they move around and view it from different angles, while in geometry they might learn about the relationship between a rhombus and a square by making a rhombus with geo strips and pushing or pulling its corners until it forms a square.
-In this sense, an appreciation of the role of the senses, and dexterity and precision of movement are further aspects of their skill in mathematical communication.
-As this communication becomes established as part of the culture of the classroom, children will increasingly join in conversations with you and their classmates.
+Children develop and refine their thinking about position, shape, space and size through physical exploration - through making, comparing and manipulating objects or their representations.
+In their work on measurement, for example, they might consider the effect of various transformations on 2D shapes by using geoboards or shapes drawn on coordinate grids.
+In this sense, an appreciation of the role of the senses, and dexterity and precision of movement are further aspects of their mathematical communicating.
+As this communicating becomes established as part of the culture of the classroom, children will increasingly join in conversations with you and their classmates.
 Maths lessons will develop into dialogue with ready use of imagery to illustrate ideas.
 A sense of shared endeavour will emerge as children solve problems through communication and persistence.
 So, when children feel 'stuck', they will know that the thing to do is to talk about it, to try to explain what the difficulty seems to be and to use illustrations and actions to express the problem.
 Careful questioning can encourage children to really think about 'difficulty' and to arrive at solutions gradually.

-As the focus on mathematical communicating grows, you may become more aware of the words and terms you use in your teaching, and there is a particular emphasis on mathematical vocabulary in Geometry, Measurement and Statistics 4.
+As the focus on mathematical communicating grows, you may become more aware of the words and terms you use in your teaching, and there is a particular emphasis on mathematical vocabulary in Geometry, Measurement and Statistics 6.
 It is important to use words and terms consistently.
 Try to encourage other adults in your class - and throughout the school - to use mathematical language consistently.
-Listen out for children using the same words and imagery to explain their ideas, though to start with they may use them only hesitantly.
+Listen for children using the same mathematical words and imagery to explain their ideas, though to start with they may use them only hesitantly.